arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/07.microphone-tutorial/content.md

 Using the [Arduino_Graphics](https://github.com/arduino-libraries/ArduinoGraphics),[Arduino_GigaDisplay_GFX](https://github.com/arduino-libraries/Arduino_GigaDisplay_GFX) and [lvgl](https://github.com/lvgl/lvgl) we can also create animations and screen changes based on microphone data.

-In this guide we will take a closer look at the [PDM library](https://docs.arduino.cc/learn/built-in-libraries/pdm) to see how this can be used, and some examples that
+In this guide we will take a closer look at the [PDM library](https://docs.arduino.cc/learn/built-in-libraries/pdm), and provide some examples that can be used with this shield.

 ## Hardware & Software Needed